14-Day Food Itinerary for New Zealand

 See the 9 Things to Do in Christchurch for Foodies for more details on each experience.

-Find out more about our top picks in the 10 Best Accommodation in Christchurch for Foodies.
+Find out more about our top picks in the 10 Best Accommodations in Christchurch for Foodies.

 Day 9 – Christchurch to Oamaru